c-a-v/Project-1-KUCyberBootCamp/README.md

 The playbook implements the following tasks:

-- Install docker.io
+-> Install docker.io
--- Install pip3
+--> Install pip3
---- Install Docker python module
+---> Install Docker python module
----- Increase virtual memory
+----> Increase virtual memory
------ Download and launch a docker
+-----> Download and launch a docker

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 (Images/docker-success.png)

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
 Web-1 | 10.0.0.5
 Web-2 | 10.0.0.6

 We have installed the following Beats on these machines:
 -Microbeats

 These Beats allow us to collect the following information from each machine:
 Metricbeat - collects our virtual machine's metrics e.g. 'uptime' Filebeat - collects data about the file system

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:
+Assuming you have such a control node provisioned.

 SSH into the control node and follow the steps below: